BeYkeRYkt/CyanWool/README.md

 Copyright
 ---------
-CyanWool as Glowstone is open-source software released under the MIT license.
+CyanWool is open-source software released under the MIT license.
 Please see the `LICENSE` file for details.
-MCProtocolLib created by Steveice10
+MCProtocolLib, PacketLib, OpenNBT and MCAuthLib  created by Steveice10